vivekghanchi/Night-at-a-Museum/README.md

 The second round of user testing involved testing the UI designs and validate that the interaction worked well.
 A small update to the position on the play/stop button on one of the UI’s was needed, but everything else seemed right.

 ### Test 3: Locomation
+This tested moving between the waypoints.
+From a design perspective, I decided to go with waypoints for my method of locomotion for two reasons:

+Movement from one location to the next is instantaneous It’s quick
+Given the high number of waypoints in the scene, I felt it was important to have movement quick, but without any chance of locomotion sickness.
+I tested this with two users, and they did not have any issues.